Logan County, Ohio

-Logan County is a county located in the west central portion of the U.S. state of Ohio.
+Logan County is a county in the west central portion of the U.S. state of Ohio.
 As of the 2020 census, the population was 46,150.
 The county seat is Bellefontaine.
 The county is named for Benjamin Logan, who fought Native Americans in the area.

-Logan County comprises the Bellefontaine, OH Micropolitan Statistical Area, which is also included in the Columbus-Marion-Zanesville, OH Combined Statistical Area.
+Logan County comprises the Bellefontaine, Ohio Micropolitan Statistical Area, which is also included in the Columbus-Marion-Zanesville, Ohio Combined Statistical Area.

 Geography

-According to the U.S. Census Bureau, the county has a total area of 467 sqmi, of which 458 sqmi is land and 8.3 sqmi (1.8%) is water.
-Campbell Hill, the highest natural point in Ohio at 1549 ft, is located northeast of Bellefontaine.
+According to the U.S. Census Bureau, the county has an area of 467 sqmi, of which 458 sqmi is land and 8.3 sqmi (1.8%) is water.
+Campbell Hill, the highest natural point in Ohio at 1549 ft, is northeast of Bellefontaine.